 Preheat oven to 350 degrees F. Spray two 9 inch round pans with flour-added cooking spray.
 If using dark pans, preheat oven to 325 degrees F.

-Mix cocoa and hot coffee bowl or saucepan and stir until smooth.
+Mix cocoa powder and hot coffee in a bowl or saucepan and stir until smooth.

 In a mixing bowl, beat together buttermilk, oil, eggs and vanilla.

 In another bowl, thoroughly mix together dry ingredients (sugar through flour).